If you are being investigated by Armed Forces Police

 A Court Martial can take place inside or outside of the UK and the procedure resembles that of the Crown Court.
 It’s presided over by a civilian Judge, known as the Judge Advocate.

 The Service Prosecution Authority will provide evidence of the alleged criminal conduct ahead of any court hearing.
-If you know you are facing Court Martial it’s best to get advice as soon as possible, even if you’ve not received the evidence.
+If you know you are facing Court Martial it’s best to get advice as soon as possible.

-Once the Court Martial proceedings begin a hearing called a PCMH (Plea and Case Management Hearing) will be scheduled.
+Once the Court Martial proceedings begin a hearing called a PTPH (plea and trial preparation hearing) will be scheduled.
 At this hearing you will be asked if you plead guilty or not guilty.

 It will be the “Board” who makes the decision as to whether you are guilty or not guilty.
 They are essentially the Jury.
 The Board can consist of 3 or 5 members.
 The Judge Advocate will guide them on the law but the Board will decide how to treat the evidence and if they find you guilty or not guilty.
 If there is a finding of guilt, they will sit with the Judge to determine the appropriate sentence.